cpsievert/cpsievert.github.com/pitchRx/demo/index.md

 **pitchRx** makes it easy to collect PITCHf/x data directly from the source.
 Since its establishment in 2008, Major League Baseball Advanced Media (MLBAM) has made PITCHf/x data available in XML format.
 MLBAM provides this service for free.
 To keep it that way, please be mindful when using this library to query their website.

 One should collect PITCHf/x on a yearly basis (or shorter - since this is large amount of data).
-After storing your data appropriately, the collection process can then be repeated for subsequent years (or other timelines).
+While waiting for `scrapeFX` to collect data, you might want to set up a SQL-like database.
+If you are storing data via MySQL, you may find these <a href="https://github.com/cpsievert/pitchFX/blob/master/tables.sql">table formats</a> helpful.
+After storing your data appropriately, the collection process can then be repeated for other years.

 ```r